Israel steps up campaign in Lebanon, as Iran keeps stranglehold on shipping - Boston News, Weather, Sports | WHDH 7News

 “Whether we get support or not, but I can say this, and I said to them: We will remember,” Trump said.

-Brent crude was at $104 in early trading Monday, up nearly 45% since the U.S. and Israel attacked Iran on Feb.
-28. It has spiked as high as about $120 during the conflict.
+Brent crude was at $104 in early trading Monday, up nearly 45% since the war began.
+It has spiked as high as about $120 during the conflict.

-Trump also suggested Monday he might delay a planned trip to China, a key trade partner of Iran, as he seeks to pressure Beijing into helping restore the flow of shipping through the strait.

 Ahead of a meeting in Brussels, the European Union’s foreign policy chief Kaja Kallas said the bloc’s foreign ministers would discuss possibly extending a naval mission that protects ships in the Red Sea to the Strait of Hormuz, without giving any details.

-Foreign Minister Antonio Tajani of Italy told reporters in Brussels that his country favors strengthening anti-piracy and defensive missions in the Red Sea, but said he didn’t believe in expanding their roles to the Strait of Hormuz.
-Any such change to their mandate would be “complex,” he said.
+Italian Foreign Minister Antonio Tajani told reporters in Brussels that his country favors strengthening anti-piracy and defensive missions in the Red Sea, but said he didn’t believe in expanding their roles to the Strait of Hormuz.

-Europeans have been critical of the U.S. and Israel for failing to provide clarity on their objectives in the war.
-German Foreign Minister Johann Wadephul on Sunday questioned EU involvement, saying security for the strait can only come “if there is a negotiated solution.”

 Prime Minister Keir Starmer of Britain, which is not an EU member, told reporters that Britain and allies were working on a plan to reopen the strait.
 Starmer said Britain might deploy mine-hunting U.K. drones already in the region, but insisted it “will not be drawn into the wider war.”
 He signaled that the U.K. is unlikely to dispatch a warship.